 Your information is stored in physical files in our premises in Cyprus and also in electronic form in servers located in the EU.

-We generally keep information for as long as it is necessary for us to perform our obligations or to comply with legal obligations to which we are subject in accordance with the above-stated legislation or as necessary for the purpose of the processing.
+We generally keep information for as long as it is necessary for us to perform our obligations or to comply with legal obligations to which we are subject in accordance with the applicable law or as necessary for the purpose of the processing.

 We retain your information you provided in the context of applying for and being assessed for your suitability as a donor for a period of up to ten (10) years, in case we have rejected a donor application submitted to us.
 This is to enable us to have a relevant history in our files so that we can take this rejection into account, in case you re-submit a relevant application to us in the future and to be able to defend ourselves in the event of a dispute.